emfinfo/daolayer/README.md

 New in release 5.0.37 :
 * The "update" and "delete" methods returns now -1 if a concurrent access occurs.
 In JPA, you must add a @Version annotation on an "version" integer field in each class-entity where update or delete is possible.
-* Change release numeration from MAJOR.MINOR to MAJOR.MINOR.PATH
+* Change release numbering from MAJOR.MINOR to MAJOR.MINOR.PATCH

 New in release 5.36 :
 * "getMaxStringValue" is now deleted from JpaDaoAPI